How to Set Meaningful Goals for the New Year (Without Pressure or Perfectionism)

 • emotional balance

-Try writing down your top 3 values for the upcoming year.
-These will guide everything else.
+Try choosing your top three values for the upcoming year.
+These will become the foundation for every goal you set.

 2. Choose Fewer Goals — But Deeper Ones